frsargua/week11-HW/README.md

 ## Description

-This app allows a manager to be able to view and manage the departments, roles, and employees in the company so that he can organize and plan my business.
+This app allows a user to save, check and delete notes.
+This app uses a JSON file as a database.
+Via the use of API routes through the backend.

 ## Installation